 - The annual Princeton Profile, provides a wide-array of facts, figures and useful information about Princeton University.

-President Christopher L. Eisgruber officially welcomed the Class of 2026 to Princeton during Opening Exercises on Sunday, Sept.
-4, and encouraged first-years to be fully present during their time as Princeton students.
+President Christopher L. Eisgruber officially greeted the Class of 2027 during Opening Exercises on Sunday, Sept.
+3, urging first-years to embrace the learning and growth that await them as Princeton undergraduates.